 After importing the tracks, I do a noise reduction on each isolated audio track.
 I also use the DeEss process and then do some compression.
 The built-in Dynamics compressor in Audition has some good defaults for this.
 I normalize it and then we are all set!
 Running these processes is where my MacBook shows its age.

 The one thing I cannot do in Audition is add album art, but it does support text tags.
-So I’ll bring my finished mp3 file into Fission on the Mac and polish up all the tags there, including the album art before I send it to the Overlords at Tricorder Transmissions command.
+So I’ll bring my finished mp3 file into Fission on the Mac and polish up all the tags there, including the album art before it gets published.

 And that’s pretty much it!